Saffron Hill, Hatton Garden, Ely Rents and Ely Place

 For local government it was grouped into the Holborn District from 1855 to 1900 and then became part of the Metropolitan Borough of Holborn.

 The liberty was abolished in 1889, when the Local Government Act 1888 merged remaining liberties into their surrounding counties.
 The liberty had been surrounded by Middlesex, but the 1888 act created a new County of London in the metropolitan area and it became part of the new county instead.
-The civil parish was abolished in 1930.
+The civil parish was abolished on 31 March 1930 to form Holborn.